 More by this Author

-Review of Krusteaz Cookie Mixes, tips for how to use them and recipe for 20 minute double chocolate chunk cookies using Chocolate Cookie mix.
+Review of Krusteaz Cookie Mixes, tips on different ways to use them, and my recipe double chocolate chunk cookies.